 BIOL-3121.
 COASTAL ECOLOGY.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): BIOL-3115, BIOL-3116.
 Corequisite(s): BIOL-3122.
-Study of coastal ecosystems, with emphasis in tropical ecosystems of Puerto Rico's coasts.
-The laboratory practices and field trips focus on the analysis of morphological-taxonomical and productivity relations of species that compose these ecosystems.
+Study of coastal ecosystems, with emphasis on tropical ecosystems of Puerto Rico's coasts.
+The laboratory practices and field trips focus on the analysis of morphologicaltaxonomical and productivity relations of species that compose these ecosystems.